 Please refer to the pricing section on the Oracle NoSQL Database Cloud Service page.

 Yes.
 Please refer to the online calculator.
-Select Data Management, then select Oracle NoSQL Database Cloud.
+Select Presets - Oracle Databases, then select Oracle NoSQL Database Cloud.

 Read Unit per Month is defined as the throughput of up to one kilobyte (KB) of data per second for an eventually consistent read operation (i.e., where the data returned may not be the most recently written data to the database; if no new updates are made to the data, eventually all accesses to that data will return the latest updated value) over a one-month period, or approximately two million six hundred thousand (2.6 million) reads.
 Each month is deemed to have seven hundred forty-four (744) hours or approximately two million six hundred thousand (2.6 million) seconds.
 So over a one-month period, one (1) read unit will provide you with approximately 2.6 million reads.
 To achieve the throughput of up to one kilobyte (KB) of data per second for an absolute consistent read operation (i.e., where the data returned is expected to be the most recently written data to the database), the equivalent of two read units per month need to be provisioned.